 - One supporting line (max) — keep messaging minimal

-- High contrast — ensure strong separation between elements
+- Strong contrast — ensure strong separation between elements

-- Bold shapes and forms — avoid fine detail that disappears at distance
+- Bold, simple shapes and forms — avoid fine detail that disappears at distance

 One of the most important design decisions is where your branding sits on the parasol.
 Placement affects how your logo is seen, how often it’s noticed, and how it performs in different environments.The two main areas to consider are the canopy panels and the valance — and each serves a different purpose.

 The canopy is the most visible part of the parasol from a distance.
-Best for:
+It's best used for:

 - Drone shots, photography and wide-angle views